Overview of Open Innovation Playbook for Risk

 Supplementary to the USGS Open Innovation Strategy, this Risk project focuses on surveying past and potential OI risk projects by engaging USGS representatives from various mission areas, regions, and science support offices.
 Ethnographic research methods and user-centered design techniques will be employed to co-design and co-produce an OI Playbook for Risk.
 The goal is to build institutional capacity for using OI methods through bureau-wide engagement that will ultimately increase awareness and effective use of OI methods for future USGS risk research and applications.
 The project outcomes are: (1) A catalog of past and potential USGS open innovation projects related to risk; (2) Two case studies of OI projects related to earthquakes and climate change that will also be summarized through graphical and video products; and (3) a USGS Open Innovation Playbook for Risk that packages together the catalog, case studies, and multimedia products, which will be targeted towards the Risk Community of Practice and inform future Risk RFPs.
 Content and key insights from the Playbook will directly inform and be integrated into the broader USGS guidance and policy on open innovation.

-If you are interested in providing feedback on this Open Innovation Playbook for Risk and participate in a virtual workshop to inform the design of the playbook, please send an email with subject line "Playbook for Risk" to:
+If you are interested in providing feedback on this Open Innovation Playbook for Risk and participate in a virtual workshop to inform the design of the playbook, please Provide a Comment Below or Send an Email with subject line "Playbook for Risk" to: